-The security measures put into place at Purwell Primary School have taken into account the need to balance a welcoming environment whilst ensuring the safety of all our children and staff.
+8.9 The security measures put into place at Purwell Primary School have taken into account the need to balance a welcoming environment whilst ensuring the safety of all our children and staff.
 A security risk assessment will be completed and reviewed annually (or earlier if deemed necessary).
 The findings will be used in the review of this security policy and shared with staff.

-Access to buildings
+Access to buildings:

-The school will take all reasonable efforts to control access to the buildings and grounds of the school to prevent unauthorised access to children and ensure the personal safety of staff
+9.0 The school undertakes all reasonable efforts to control access to the buildings and grounds of the school to prevent unauthorised access to children and ensure the personal safety of staff.

-Visitors, contractors and maintenance personnel
+Visitors, contractors and maintenance personnel:

-The control of visitors, contractors and maintenance personnel is a fundamental part of our site security policy for the safeguarding of both people and property.
+9.1 The control of visitors, contractors and maintenance personnel is a fundamental part of our site security policy for the safeguarding of both people and property.

-Where the Governing Body transfers control or otherwise allows the use of school premises to external bodies (such as sports clubs) or service providers during or out of school hours, we will ensure that these bodies or providers have appropriate safeguarding policies and procedures, and that there are arrangements in place to co-ordinate with the school on such matters.
-Such considerations will be made explicit in any contract or service level agreement with the bodies or providers.
+9.2 Where the Governing Body transfers control or otherwise allows the use of school premises to external bodies (such as sports clubs) or service providers during or out of school hours, we ensure that these bodies or providers have appropriate safeguarding policies and procedures.
+The school ensures considerations are made explicit in any contract or service level agreement with the bodies or providers.

-Appropriate checks will be undertaken in respect of visitors and volunteers coming into school.
+9.3 Appropriate checks will be undertaken in respect of visitors and volunteers coming into school.
 Visitors will be expected to sign in and out, via the office visitors log, and to display a visitors badge whilst on school site.
-Any individual who is not known or identifiable should be challenged for clarification and reassurance.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance.

-The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+9.4 The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern, and may result in a decision to refuse access for that individual to the school site.